OSC/ood-documentation/source/how-tos/app-development/interactive/form.rst

 use Ruby code to generate these more complicated dynamic global form items.

-For example, let's say you want to populate a global form item for accounts from a script.
+The example below demonstrates how to populate a global attribute called ``global_accounts`` that are a list of accounts the user has access to.
+However, this functionality is not limited to accounts or even option lists.
+You could generate global dynamic lists of queues, partitions, node types, gpu types or any option list you wish a user to choose from.

-The easiest way to do that is to invoke the script in the ERB file itself.
+The easiest way to do this is to invoke the script in the ERB file itself.

 .. code-block:: erb